Michael Marshall

-Business advice for technology investments
+Business advice for technology investments (2023 update)

-Whether your mandate is to get involved in tech or your desire is to simply make some of that silicon-money there are 5 questions you should consider before jumping into the world of the internet, apps, websites and tech.
+So, whether your mandate is to get involved in tech or your desire is to simply make some of that silicon-money there are 5 questions you should consider before jumping into the world of the internet, apps, websites and tech.

 Like so many fundamental questions, these are easy ones to overlook when you think you have a truly brilliant idea.
 Too often have I seen clients spend thousands of dollars developing a solution they believe is unique, only to realise that their product doesn’t actually meet their market's needs and that there have been competitors all along…

-You don’t have to be particularly business savvy to imagine how the above problems can lead to he shortfalls, missed budgets, unhappy clients and ultimately poor investments.
+You don’t have to be particularly business savvy to imagine how the above problems can lead to shortfalls, missed budgets, unhappy clients and ultimately poor investments.

 Ok ok, enough drama, let’s get into this.